/**

 */

-// Block routing if the app is not properly loaded
+// Check if the application is properly loaded

 }